 - If there are at least 2 potions in your hand, you must pass at least 1 potion.

 - The starting player depends on the evil progression.
 If the pawn moves less than 5 spaces, Dr.Jekyll starts first.
 Else Mr.Hyde starts first.

 - Each round consists of ten tricks:

 - The starting player leads with any card.

 - If the starting player plays a colour card, the opponent must play a card of the same colour or a Potion card.
 If they do not have a card of the same colour, they may play any other card.

 - If the starting player plays a Potion card, they must announce a colour.
-The opponent must play a card of the named colour—even if they have a Potion—if they can.
+The opponent must play a card of the named colour if they can, even if they have a Potion.
 If they don't have any of the named colour, they may play any card.

 - If both cards are the same colour, the highest number wins.

 - If both cards have different colours, the stronger colour wins.
-(Colour strengths are tracked at the top of the board.
+(Colour strengths are tracked at the top of the board, weakest on the left and strongest on the right).
 The first colour to be played during a round automatically becomes the weakest colour.
 When a second colour is played, that becomes the middle colour and the remaining colour becomes the strongest.)

 The effect of a potion is based on the card played by the other player: